Why It Pays To Be Proactive

 The Appraisal Process

 Whatever your need, we can help.
 Once we know the facts, we’ll arrange to do a complete inspection of the vehicle at a location of your choosing.
 On site, we will document and photograph all areas of the vehicle, including whatever history you can provide.
 The inspection will include mechanical components, notice of upgrades and work done, as well as, in most cases, a test drive to ensure roadworthiness.
-Following the inspection, a timeline will be established for delivery of the appraisal, in both digital and hard copy formats, that works for both parties.
+Following the inspection, a timeline will be established for delivery of the appraisal, in either digital or hard copy formats.

 Once delivered, our customers can choose to arrange an annual or semi-annual re-inspection of the vehicle that allows you to keep your appraisal current and up-to-date, without the expense of a complete re-appraisal.
 Talk to us for more details.